 BCS70 is run by an organisation called the Centre for Longitudinal Studies at the UCL Institute of Education.
 It’s funded by the Economic and Social Research Council.

 Managing a study as big as BCS70 requires many different jobs – our team is made up of researchers, survey specialists, data managers, administrators and communications staff.

-Earlier this year we invited you to complete a short online survey to share your ideas for ways we could mark 50 years of the study, and all your birthdays, in 2020.
+In 2019 we invited you to complete a short online survey to share your ideas for ways we could mark 50 years of the study, and all your birthdays, in 2020.
 A huge thank you to everyone who took part.
 Your responses have been so helpful.
-We’re working on some exciting plans for next […]
+We’re working on some exciting plans for this year, […]